Lattice physics approaches for neural networks: Theoretical insights

-The information is thus coded in the three observables $\langle\Omega\rangle$, $\langle\Phi\rangle$ and $\langle\Pi\rangle$.
-We called this triple \textbf{hypermatrix}, since the three observables can be arranged into a single matrix\cite{BardellaLFT2024}.
-Finally, we introduce the covariance matrices:
+The information is thus coded in the three observables $\langle\Omega\rangle$, $\langle\Phi\rangle$ and $\langle\Pi\rangle$, which form the hypermatrix\cite{BardellaLFT2024} .
+Finally, we introduce the covariance matrices of eq. \ref{eq:cov-matrices}.
 The parameters $A$, $B$ can be inferred from these matrices alone.
 The covariances can then also be used in combination with $\langle\Omega\rangle$ to reconstruct the input $I$\cite{BardellaLFT2024}.
-It is also important to note that anatomical connections of any topology can be encoded in the interaction matrix $A$, potentially integrating any developments in the mapping of the cortex.
+As described in the main text, note that anatomical connections of any topology can be encoded in the interaction matrix $A$, potentially integrating any developments in the mapping of the cortex.